Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular electrostatic dynamics for living human cells ##

-To know the behavior of the long-range electrics (Poisson equation) in the living cells, the five-atom water model of TIP5P is used in the Sec.3 below.
-You can rewrite the code in your choice, and may skip Sec.1 and Sec.2.
+To understand the behavior of the long-range electrics (Poisson equation) in the living cells, the five-atom water model of TIP5P is utilized in Sec.3 below.
+You can rewrite the code as you may wish, and skip Sec.1 and Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, 10).